ghuysmans/roman/README.md

     $ make
     $ make test
-    $ make PREFIX=$(HOME) install
+    $ make install

 The implementation is in `roman.mll` and uses ocamllex to build an automaton for recognising roman numerals.
-To use as a module, simply copy `roman.mll` and `roman.mli` into your own project.
-(I didn't bother yet to pack it up for Opam.)
+To use as a module, simply add it as an ocamlfind dependency in your own project.

 # Syntax